Favourkass/ReactNativeTheMovieDb/README.md

 # ReactNativeTheMovieDb
-a project to call the movie database and do some functionalities on it using react Native
+a project to call the movie database and display the details of the movie, the rating of the movie and the ability to watch the movie trailer

 ### To run this project